-The wacspop replaced the previous seperate commands in Wacs release 0.8.6.
+The wacspop replaced the previous separate commands in Wacs release 0.8.6.
 If you're using an earlier release these instructions will not work.
 Check the earlier version of this document instead!

 There are four database tables that contain standard values, plus whatever you add to them over time; these are called keywords, photographers, attrib and vendors.
 In this step you will be loading some initial values into these database tables.
 To do this you need to go to /usr/share/wacs/samples/database and run the wacspop populate command in the utils directory on each of the XML data files there in turn.
+There is also the users.xml file which you should propably also load - you will need it if using the database as the authentication source.
+This is typically necessary for WebHosted sites and extremely useful on any pay sites.

 '''

 cd /usr/share/wacs/samples/database

 /usr/share/wacs/utils/wacspop keywords.xml

 Inserting Entry For Keyword: seethru

-'''

-'''

 Inserting Entry For Keyword: nopanties

 Inserting Entry For Keyword: teen

+[...]

 Inserting Entry For Keyword: cyc

 Inserting Entry For Keyword: country

 Inserting Entry For Keyword: alley

 /usr/share/wacs/utils/wacspop photographers.xml

 Inserting Entries For Photographer: DFR

 Inserting Entries For Photographer: SWE

 Inserting Entries For Photographer: MAX

 [...]

 Inserting Entries For Photographer: JAN

 Inserting Entries For Photographer: TOB

 Inserting Entries For Photographer: HBM

 /usr/share/wacs/utils/wacspop vendors.xml

 Inserting Entries For Site: SE

 Inserting Entries For Site: WACSD

 Inserting Entries For Site: FJ

+[...]

 Inserting Entries For Site: AMK

 Inserting Entries For Site: KPC

 Inserting Entries For Site: KHA

 /usr/share/wacs/utils/wacspop attrib.xml

 Inserting Entries For Attribute: shaven

 Inserting Entries For Attribute: tinytit

 Inserting Entries For Attribute: nopanties

 [...]

+±

 '''